Wrong or no access token.

-The Strange is an in-development space offering forward-thinking creative people with computer-based practices the time, resources, and isolation needed to focus and think expansively.
+The Strange Foundation is an experimental space offering forward-thinking creative practitioners the time, support, and isolation needed to focus and think expansively.
 Located in West Shokan, NY, Strange HQ is a mini compound nestled in the mountains between a spring-fed pond, a rushing river, and the forever-wild Catskill State Park Forest.

 We are excited for The Strange to evolve based on the needs of the artists and thinkers who come here, and hope the project inspires people to contemplate what's possible when the internet, nature, and our own imaginations come together.

 Photo of Willa and Daniel by past Decelerator resident Yumna Al-Arashi.